Tasers Implicated In Far More Deaths Than We Previously Thought

 yeah. i read it (Score:2)

+You don't bring a Taser to a gun fight and expect to win.

-Some additional questions need to be answered (Score:1)
+Some additional questions need to be answered (Score:2)

 But amid a lack of official data about their use and effects, a new report by Reuters found 1,005 incidents in the U.S. in which people died after police stunned them with the electrical weapons, most since the early 2000s.